mikermcneil/parley/README.md

 #### Async recursion

-Much like "if/then/finally" above, the secret to tidy asynchronous recursion is self-calling function.
+Much like "if/then/finally" above, the secret to tidy asynchronous recursion is the (notorious) self-calling function.

 ```javascript
 #!/usr/bin/env node